The role of visa sponsors

 The UK immigration system is managed by UK Visas and Immigration (UKVI), part of the Home Office.
 It is known as the points-based system for immigration.

-Many of the tiers require the migrant to have a sponsor, like an employer or education institution.
+Many of the categories require the migrant to have a sponsor, such as an employer or education institution.
 The migrant’s visa is tied to that particular sponsor.
 The University of Bath is one such sponsor.

-The University therefore has various responsibilities and must hold a licence for any tiers under which we wish to sponsor migrants.
+The University therefore has various responsibilities and must hold a licence for any visa category under which we wish to sponsor migrants.
 Without a licence, we are not able to recruit staff or students from overseas.

 Students with visas

-Most students on full-time degree programmes will need a Tier 4 student visa.
+Most students on full-time degree programmes will need a Student visa.

-Students on short programmes like English courses, or those already here as visitors or on exchange, may be able to study on a short-term study visa.
+Students on programmes of less than six months in duration, or those already here as visitors or on exchange, may be able to study on a Standard Visitor visa.

 Certain other types of visa also permit study and should be checked with the Student Immigration Service by emailing firstname.lastname@example.org.

-In order to recruit international students needing a visa to study in the UK, the University must hold a Tier 4 sponsor licence.
-This requires us to sponsor all our students on Tier 4 visas, and we have a range of monitoring and reporting duties for them.
+In order to recruit international students needing a visa to study in the UK, the University must hold a Student visa sponsor licence.
+This requires us to sponsor all our students on Student visas, and we have a range of monitoring and reporting duties for them.

 As a sponsor, we are also required to make sure that all our students have valid permission to be in the UK.

-The University's responsibility for students with Tier 4 visas begins as soon as we issue them a Confirmation of Acceptance of Studies (CAS), which allows them to apply for the visa.
-Our responsibility ends if any of the following things happen:
+The University's responsibility for students with Student visas begins as soon as we issue them a Confirmation of Acceptance of Studies (CAS), which allows them to apply for the visa.
+Our responsibility ends if any of the following happen: